Your penis is normally in a flaccid (limp) state. It is flaccid because it simply wouldn’t be practical to have a constant erect penis.

 It starts with a spark of sexual stimulation.
 She touches or kisses you, you may have a sexual fantasy, or similar.

 Your brain then realizes: ‘Hi, here is an opportunity to reproduce!’
 So it sends signals down your spinal cord, to your penis, that instruct your penis to fill with blood.

 Blood then starts to flow into your penis to fill it up.
 When your penis is filled with blood, you have an erection.

-We shall dig into the finer details of how this works in a little, but let’s first understand the anatomy of the penis.
+We will dig into the details of how this works in a little, but let’s first understand the anatomy of the penis.

 A Brief Anatomy Of The Penis

-Let’s try to understand the main components of the penis and how they work.
+Let’s first take a look at the main components of the penis and how they work.

 These three structures lay parallel to each other, and run from the base of your penis, all the way to the glans (the head of your penis).